1975 Banqiao Dam failure: August 8

-The resulting flood waters caused a wave 10 km wide and 3–7 m high in Suiping (遂平) that rushed onto the plains below at nearly 50 km/h, almost wiping out an area 55 km long and 15 km wide, and creating temporary lakes as large as 12000 km2.
-Seven county seats, Suiping, Xiping (西平), Ru'nan (汝南), Pingyu (平舆), Xincai (新蔡), Luohe (漯河), and Linquan (临泉) were inundated, as were thousands of square kilometers of countryside and countless communities.
+The resulting flood waters caused a wave 10 km wide and 3–7 m high in Suiping that rushed onto the plains below at nearly 50 km/h, almost wiping out an area 55 km long and 15 km wide, and creating temporary lakes as large as 12000 km2.
+Seven county seats, Suiping, Xiping, Ru'nan, Pingyu, Xincai, Luohe, and Linquan were inundated, as were thousands of square kilometers of countryside and countless communities.
 Evacuation orders had not been fully delivered due to weather conditions and poor communications.
 Telegraphs failed, signal flares fired by Unit 34450 were misunderstood, telephones were rare, and some messengers were caught by the flood.

 To protect other dams from failure, several flood diversion areas were evacuated and inundated, and several dams were deliberately destroyed by air strikes to release water in desired directions.
 The Nihewa and Laowangpo flood diversion areas downstream of the dams soon exceeded their capacity and gave up part of their storage on August 8, forcing more flood diversion areas to begin to evacuate.

 August 9

+By August 9, the rain had stopped but the floods continued.
 The dikes on the Quan River collapsed in the evening of August 9, and the entire Linquan county in Fuyang, Anhui was inundated.
 As the Boshan Dam, with a capacity of 400 million m3, crested and the water released from the failures of Banqiao and Shimantan was rushing downstream, air strikes were made against several other dams to protect the Suya Lake dam, already holding 1.2 billion m3 of water.